 This article covers some of the most common effects used during the mixing process.
 Reverbs and delays can help to define a specific sound within the mix by emulating a particular environment for the sound source.
 They are used to illustrate a landscape within your mix which will allow for both depth and space for each individual track.

 It is good to get creative and add some flavor to your mix, but be careful not to overdo it.
-When using effects, a good rule of thumb is, “Put it where you want it to be, then back it off by 3dB and that is where it should be.”
-It is easy to get carried away in the moment, and add too much of a good thing.
+When using effects, a good rule of thumb is, “Put it where you want it to be, then back it off by 3dB, and that is where it should be.”
+It is easy to get carried away at the moment and add too much of a good thing.
 This simple guideline will keep your mixes from getting over-saturated with reverbs and other effects.

 Things to avoid:

 Effects allow you to make certain tracks really stand out in your mix and add that extra pop to a track when you need it.
 As with anything, make sure you use these tools to enhance the mix rather than relying on them to make up for problematic areas that need to be fixed accordingly.
 Proper use of reverbs and delays can really take your mix to the next level.